climate_ref_core.regression._quantise

 stable, reviewable committed bytes.

-We round to seven significant figures: one digit finer than the regression compare
+We round to seven significant figures: two digits finer than the regression compare tolerance

-so the rounding error stays an order of magnitude under tolerance and can never flip a boundary gate verdict.
+so the rounding error stays well under tolerance and can never flip a boundary gate verdict.

 This affects only the committed bundle.